-Item Select to Statistics Display information on events which Dr.Web Firewall handled.
-Settings Access adjustable Dr.Web Firewall settings.
-On the Restore Defaults page you can restore all settings to their default values.
-Disable Suspend Dr.Web Firewall operation.
-This operation is available for users with administrative privileges only.
-Enable Resume Dr.Web Firewall operation.
-This item is available when Dr.Web Firewall is disabled only.
+Option Description Statistics Displays information on events which Dr.Web Firewall handled.
+Settings Opens Dr.Web Firewall settings.
+You can restore settings to their default values on the Restore page of Dr.Web Anti-virus Main settings .
+Disable/ Enable Suspends or resumes Dr.Web Firewall operation.
+The Enable option displays in the menu only when operation was temporary suspended.